FortinetCloudCSE/AppSec103-203-FortiADC/content/02Initial Configuration/1_Task0/index.md

 Most, if not all access will be done through an RDP connection to a Linux Client with a public IP.
 Your instructor will give you the public IP at the start of the lab.

 Once you have the public IP to your Client you will log in with username: ```xperts2025``` and password: ```AppSec-Xp3rts2025!```.
 From the client you should have web or SSH access to all the devices in the lab.
-There are bookmarks and passwords pre-loaded into Firefox for easy access to FAD-Primary, FAD-Secondary, Juicshop, and DVWA.
+There are bookmarks and passwords pre-loaded into Firefox for easy access to FAD-Primary, FAD-Secondary, JuiceShop, and DVWA.

 > [!Info]
-> Note: The bookmarks for Juiceshop and DVWA won't work until the FortiADC's are configured.
+> Note: The bookmarks for JuiceShop and DVWA won't work until the FortiADC's are configured.

 ### **Device Info**